Portrait of Xingjian Ma

 Aug.
 2023

-🏫 I joined the University of Wisconsin–Madison as a Ph.D. student in Industrial Engineering (Human Factors track).
+🏫 I joined the University of Wisconsin–Madison as a Ph.D. student in Industrial and Systems Engineering (Human Factors track).